University Policies and Federal Laws

 STEP 4: Academic Integrity Subcommittee Deliberation

 - The Academic Integrity Subcommittee will deliberate regarding academic integrity violation cases that have been submitted to the committee for a decision.
 The subcommittee should contain at least one faculty member from the College in which the course was taught.
 The Academic Integrity Subcommittee will perform due diligence in reviewing a violation.
 As part of the review, the committee will review all relevant documentation and may consult with relevant involved parties such as students, faculty, staff, or administrators for information, guidance, and/or clarification.
-The committee will determine:
+The committee will determine

-- whether an academic integrity violation occurred
+- whether an academic integrity violation occurred and

 - what type of academic integrity violation occurred